retro16/blastsdk/doc/debug_protocol.md

     00 00 00 27

 Only these 2 interrupts are caught by default.
-You must ensure that the interrupt vectors are set to g_int_trace and g_int_trap07 of bda.inc to make it work correctly.
+You must ensure that the interrupt vectors are set to int_trace and int_trap07 of bda.inc to make it work correctly.